crynux-ai/crynux-node/README.md

 ## Start the node from source code

+**SECURITY: DO NOT use the Web UI to set the private key if you're accessing the Web UI from a remote machine!**

+If you're using HTTP protocol to access the WebUI, the connection is not encrypted.
+The private key might be intercepted by malicious middle man if transferred through the HTTP connection.

+Instead, set the private key in the config file directly.
+Or secure the connection using HTTPS.

 ### Prerequisite

 Make sure you have the following tools installed and accessible in the path